yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 What does the helpful transport layer do?
 You guessed it, retransmit again.

-That process happens over and over, and ends up with a network which passes along mostly retransmits and very little useful information.
+That process happens over and over, and we end up with a network passing along mostly retransmits and very little useful information.

 This is the reason it pays off to be conservative, start with a small number of packets and go up from there.